AdityaVallabh/DAA-Assignments/README.md

 * Given a set of numbers, write an efficient Heap Sort algorithm to report the required (ascending/descending) sorted sequence.
 Trace the movement of every element of the Heap during the execution of your algorithm.
 * Write an efficient algorithm which, given an inorder traversal, can construct a corresponding complete binary tree.
 Do the necessary experimentation and analysis with your algorithm.
 * You are given a 2D array such that elements occur at only certain indices while the remaining array is empty.
 Write a program to find the location or indices of the elements present in the array by recursively dividing the matrix into 4 parts(quad1, quad2, quad3, quad4) discarding at each step the quads that are clean or empty.
+* There are n engineers and n jobs.
+Each engineer can get only one job.
+The respective liking for each job according to each engineer is given.
+Suggest an allotment such that the average liking of all the jobs is maximized.

 ### Report